PENNSYLVANIA ONE CALL SYSTEM, INC.

 Board of Directors

 Sec.
 1. GOVERNING BODY ‑ The Board of Directors shall constitute the governing body of the Corporation.
-The Board of Directors shall consist of not more than 36 members, of which at least 20% shall be representatives of municipalities or municipal authorities.
+The Board of Directors shall consist of not more than 35 members, of which at least 20% shall be representatives of municipalities or municipal authorities.
 The General members as a class shall be entitled to two seats on the board, which shall be counted against the 20% minimum requirement.
 Representatives shall serve at the pleasure of the member appointing them and, in the case of Principal members, shall be officers or employees of said member.
 One half of the members of the Board shall constitute a quorum.
-The Board shall be comprised of four (4) members from each of the following types of organizations: Electric, Gas, Telephone, Water (at least one of which shall be a municipal water authority or water department) and Pipe Line (liquid or gas); two (2) members from Telecommunication organizations; one (1) member from a Cable Television organization; one (1) Associate member; two (2) General members; four (4) Principal members representing either municipalities or municipal authorities (in addition to the water authority seat); one (1) Contractor member (as defined by the Act); one (1) Designer member (as defined by the Act); and four (4) Commonwealth members consisting of the Chairman of the Pennsylvania Public Utility Commission or designee; the Director of the Pennsylvania Emergency Management Agency or designee; the Secretary of Labor and Industry or designee; and the Secretary of Transportation or designee.
+The Board shall be comprised of four members from each of the following types of organizations: electric, gas, telephone, water (at least one of which shall be a municipal water authority or water department) and pipeline (liquid or gas); two members from telecommunication organizations; one member from a cable television organization; one Associate member; two General members; four Principal members representing either municipalities or municipal authorities (in addition to the water authority seat); one excavator member (as defined by the Act); one designer member (as defined by the Act); and three Commonwealth members consisting of the Chair of the Pennsylvania Public Utility Commission or designee; the Director of the Pennsylvania Emergency Management Agency or designee; and the Secretary of Transportation or designee.
+Irrespective of the above, the pipeline members or gas members, or both, shall include an owner or operator or a representative of an owner or operator of a pipeline associated with Conventional oil and gas wells and a facility owner or facility owner representative of a pipeline associated with Unconventional oil and gas wells, which may be represented by one such member.

 Sec.
 2. ELECTION AND TERM OF OFFICE

 a.
-The Directors shall be elected by the facility owner members of the Board by written ballot at the annual meeting.
-A Director may cast an absentee ballot provided the ballot is received by the Board by the time of the annual meeting.
-Each year one of the four members of the Electric, Gas, Telephone, Water, Pipe Line Product and Municipal Principal members will be elected.
-Every two years one of the two General and Telecommunication members will be elected.
-Every four years the Associate, Cable Television, Contractor, Designer and Commonwealth members will be elected.
+The Directors will be elected by the facility owner members by such means as the Board from time-to-time determines.
+Each year one of the four members of the electric, gas, telephone, water, pipeline and Municipal Principal members will be elected.
+Every two years one of the two General and telecommunication members will be elected.
+Every four years the Associate, cable television, excavator, designer and Commonwealth members will be elected.

 c.
 Members wishing to submit candidates for election to the Board must submit their suggestions in writing to the Board Development Committee prior to the October meeting.